Wills Power of Attorney Legal Advice How it Works Pricing

 Step 4 – Type of Service

-If there were no instructions left by the deceased you will need to decide what kind of service to hold.
+If there were no funeral instructions left by the deceased you will need to decide what kind of service to hold.

 You may choose to hold a traditional funeral which includes the following order of events:

-1. Viewing or Visitation – where the attendees can view the body and express their condolences.
+1. Viewing or Visitation – where the attendees can view the body and express their condolences

 2. Funeral ceremony – the formal service where it is completely up to the family how they want to conduct it.